GENERAL SCHEDULING POLICIES

 Private Insurance/Self Pay/ No Insurance:

 - Patients pay Galt Dermatology directly for the care they receive at the time of service under our Time For Your Skin® billing model.
-Fee schedules for medical and surgical services are posted on the medical dermatology and surgical dermatology pages, respectively.
+Fee schedules for medical and surgical services are posted on our website under the “Pricing” section.

 - Occasionally, there may be an additional fee for staff time, administrative work, or other extra tasks that are done on your behalf.
 We will inform you BEFOREHAND if extra fees are involved.
-These include medical coding fees ($25 per request) and prior authorization work for prescriptions ($25).
+An example would be the time spent by the physician to process a prior authorization for prescriptions ($25).

 - Fees are subject to change at any time without notice.